Back to Faculty Directory

 Research

-Our group brings together ideas from chemical engineering, physics, and applied mathematics to understand biology.
+Our theoretical research group brings together ideas from chemical engineering, physics, computer science, and applied mathematics to understand soft and living matter systems.
 We frequently draw from the fields of continuum mechanics (fluid and solid mechanics), transport phenomena, statistical mechanics, irreversible thermodynamics, and electrodynamics.
 In doing so, we formulate analytical theories and employ numerical methods—for example, the finite element method and molecular dynamics simulations.
+We also develop physics-based machine learning methods that satisfy the appropriate balance laws and associated governing equations.

 Selected Publications